 In ATLAS.ti, the Sankey diagram complements the Code Co-occurrence Table.
 As soon as you create a table, a Sankey diagram visualizing the data will be shown below the table.

-If you need more space on your screen for the diagram, you can deactivate the lists and/or the table in the ribbon.
 The row and column entities of the table are represented in the Sankey model as nodes and edges, showing the strength of co-occurrence between the pairs of nodes.
 In the Code-Document Table, the connecting pairs can consist of: